pimoroni/grow-python/REFERENCE.md

 Grow moisture sensors output pulses that correspond to the moisture content of the soil.

 Wet soil will produce low frequency pulses, which will gradually become more frequent as the soil dries.

-(TODO: document exact range)
+The range runs from about 27-28 pulses per second in air, to <=1 pulse per second in fully saturated soil.

 To set up a moisture sensor you must import and initialise the class with the channel number you want to monitor: